stomp-js/rx-stomp/README.md

 ## TypeScript definitions

-The npm package includes TypeScript definitions, so there is no need no install it separately.
+The npm package includes TypeScript definitions, so there is no need to install it separately.

 ## Installation